star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Heinz Policy Fellowship — EXPERIENCE + ACCESS

-A key feature of the MSPPM: Washington, D.C. pathway is the required second year Heinz Policy Fellowship.
-You will take evening/Friday classes in the second year to accommodate a 30+ hour per week work schedule that delivers real-world experience.
+A key feature of the MSPPM: Washington, D.C., pathway is the required second year Heinz Policy Fellowship.
+You will take evening/Friday classes in the second year to accommodate a 30-plus hours per week work schedule that delivers real-world experience.
 Fellowships are hosted by both public and private firms.

 Working nearly full-time hours and coming in equipped with Heinz College analytical skills that are unmatched by other policy schools, you will be prepared to tackle big projects—in fact, our students often find that they are entrusted with much higher-level responsibilities.